-The tee – For the driver you’ll need a long tee, I strongly recommend a packet of measure tees.
+The tee – For the driver, you’ll need a long tee, I strongly recommend a packet of measure tees.
 These have markings up the side so you can check how deep the tee is.
-This will really help you to get a standardised approach to teeing off.
+This will really help you to get a standardized approach to teeing off.
 You can get the ones I use from Amazon below*.

 If you’re out practicing then my top tip is to get the tee to the desired height and then just mark it with a sharpie where it comes out of the ground.
 Then mark a few other tees the same and keep them separate as your driver tees.
-This just takes the guess work out of teeing up each hole and will mean less mistakes.
+This just takes the guesswork out of teeing up each hole and will mean fewer mistakes.

 3-wood tee shots

 At some time you may want to hit a 3 wood off the tee to get a little more loft into the shot if you have trees to get over or a good wind behind you.
 Simply drop the tee around 1/4 of an inch lower and you’ll be about right.
 If the tee does seem to hight adjust it accordingly but if your 3 wood is similar to the driver then this will work.
 If your 3 wood has a considerably smaller head then drop it 1/2 an inch down to use it from the tee.
 For a 5 wood drop it 1/2 an inch similar to the hybrid option mentioned further down this page.

 For this, your stance will vary depending on the iron.
 For a longer iron (1-3) you’d have a wide stance, for a mid-iron (4-6) an average stance and for short irons a tight stance (which helps to get more spin – see my guide to getting backspin here).
 Here’s a brilliant image showing the correct stances from Golf Digest (source article)